LYNDI

 “What?
 You’re seriously enforcing a curfew on me?”

 “That’s right.
-I expect you to return to your magical princess room by midnight.”
+I expect you to return to your magical princess suite by midnight.”

 “Or else I lose a glass slipper?”